AntoineRondelet/zerocash-ethereum/README.md

 1. Instead of trying to decrypt all ciphertexts that are broadcasted (which is pretty costly), we could think about something like CryptoNote's Destination Key (see: https://cryptonote.org/whitepaper.pdf page 8).
 2. The ZeroCoin and ZeroCash protocols use coins and commitments along with zk-SNARKs to prevent any private information leak to the rest of the network.
 See how this could be applied to this model
+3. Extend BabyZoE
-3. Think about the lightest and simplest way to implement this coin/commitment scheme in a secure manner and with the smallest impact on performances.
+4. Think about the lightest and simplest way to implement this coin/commitment scheme in a secure manner and with the smallest impact on performances.
-4. Extend the scheme to support arbitary payments value (like in ZeroCash).
+5. Extend the scheme to support arbitary payments value (like in ZeroCash).

 ## Run the tests